 - Simpli Learn: 11 Conventional local SEO tips to rule google maps

-- YEAH Local: How to Optimize Google My Business (to get leads)
+- YEAH Local: How to Optimize Google Business Profile (to get leads)

-- Startup Nation: A Step-by-Step Guide to Generating Local Leads with Google My Business
+- Startup Nation: A Step-by-Step Guide to Generating Local Leads with Google Business Profile

 Chapter 2: Optimizing your Business Website for Conversions